Extreme Rules (2009): Aftermath

-On the episode of Raw following Extreme Rules saw Randy Orton and his protégés, Cody Rhodes and Ted DiBiase (collectively known as The Legacy), exact revenge on Batista by assaulting him, forcing him to vacate the WWE title (in reality, Batista had suffered a legitimate tear in his Biceps brachii muscle, sidelining him for four months); Triple H made his return that night, attacking The Legacy, leading to a Fatal Four Way match between Orton, Triple H, John Cena, and The Big Show.
+The following episode of Raw saw Randy Orton and his protégés, Cody Rhodes and Ted DiBiase (collectively known as The Legacy), exact revenge on Batista by assaulting him, forcing him to vacate the WWE title (in reality, Batista had suffered a legitimate tear in his Biceps brachii muscle, sidelining him for four months); Triple H made his return that night, attacking The Legacy, leading to a fatal four-way match between Orton, Triple H, John Cena, and The Big Show.
 Orton won the match, only to have Triple H be named number one contender after winning a 10-man battle royal by last eliminating Cena.

 Following CM Punk's World Heavyweight Championship win at Extreme Rules, Punk was confronted by both Jeff Hardy and Edge over the circumstances in which he had won title.
 He had his first title defense on the June 15 episode of Raw against both former champions in a successful effort before Theodore Long announced Punk was to defend against Hardy at The Bash.

-With Chris Jericho winning the WWE Intercontinental Championship, he continued to abhor the behavior of Rey Mysterio, carrying his mask as a trophy; the following week on SmackDown had Mysterio interfere in Jericho's match against CM Punk before challenging the champion, wagering his mask for the title.
+With Chris Jericho winning the WWE Intercontinental Championship, he continued to abhor the behavior of Rey Mysterio, carrying his mask as a trophy; the following week on SmackDown had Mysterio interfere in Jericho's match against CM Punk before challenging the champion for the title at The Bash, wagering his mask for the title.

-The 2009 Extreme Rules pay-per-view became the inaugural event of a now annual gimmick pay-per-view for WWE.
+The 2009 Extreme Rules pay-per-view became the inaugural event of an annual gimmick pay-per-view for WWE.
 The 2009 event would also be the only Extreme Rules to include the ECW brand as the brand was disbanded in February 2010.
 Beginning with the 2010 event, Extreme Rules generally features one Extreme Rules match; only the 2009, 2011, and 2015 events have not featured the namesake match.
 In 2020, due to the COVID-19 pandemic, which resulted in the event being held behind closed doors, that year's event was titled as The Horror Show at Extreme Rules.
+Extreme Rules was discontinued after the 2022 event, as Chief Content Officer Triple H stated that he wanted to discontinue some of the gimmick events.